hpfn/movie_plist/README.md

     - search<br>
     - update status bar from menu<br>

-It is used the name of the directory where the movie and .desktop files <br>
+- less internet:
-are instead.
+  - Directory name as title year for qtlist showed.

-Save poster as title_year
+  - Poster and synopsis are saved